Dream-Bean/EndlessRunner/README.md

 Commit #13:
     Game is done.
 Just needs balancing with timers and spawners.
     Additionally could add something to stop object stacking.

+Commit #14:
+    Game is good to go as is.
+I think there might be an asset update?
+Maybe not, either way its chill.
+Touch up the tutorial and make a collision bumper to space objects for the next and last commit.